-Experience first-hand the impact of tunneling, create meaningful dialogue and get inspired by participating in an off-site field trip and technical tour.
+Get inspired by participating in our off-site field trip and technical tour to the City of Atlanta’s Water Supply Program.
 Learn how others in the tunneling industry are improving methods, overcoming obstacles and reaching operational goals.

-This afternoon tour, hosted by STP JV and WSDOT, will take in key points of interest at the construction site and a trip through the tunnel.
-Tour times are 1:00pm and 3:00pm.
+This morning tour, hosted by Stantec and Atkinson/Technique JV, will take in key points of interest at the quarry construction site and various shafts related to the site facilities.

 Attendees should wear warm, casual clothes.
 Hardhats will be provided if needed.